p-martinho/Enumeration/README.md

 # PM.Enumeration

-This set of libraries provide base classes to implement __Enumeration classes__.
+This set of libraries provide base classes to implement __Enumeration classes__, based on string values.
+It enables the strongly typed advantages, while using string enumerations.

 It has, also, the possibility to create new Enumerations at runtime (let's call it dynamic enumeration).

 ##What are enumeration classes?